nicobrenner/commandjobs/README.md

 Use Command Jobs to streamline your job search and quickly find listings that are the best fit for your skills, experience and preferences

+## Update

+Thank you to the Hacker News community for the encouragement, enthusiasm and support.
+Check out this thread: [Show HN: Tech jobs on the command line](https://news.ycombinator.com/item?id=39621373)

 ## Features